nbwikle/estimating-interference/README.md

 *Authors: Nathan B. Wikle and Corwin M. Zigler*

 This repository contains source code and additional supplementary materials from our manuscript, "Causal health impacts of power plant emission controls under modeled and uncertain physical process interference."
-Supplementary materials from the manuscript, including a detailed simulation study, can be found within `supp-material.pdf`.
+Supplementary materials from the manuscript, including a detailed simulation study, can be found in the included `Wikle_Zigler-SUPPLEMENT.pdf`.
 Relevant data (doi = `10.5281/zenodo.8015586`) and results (doi = `10.5281/zenodo.8015752`) have been archived for reproducibility.

 The following instructions provide details on how to run the source code underlying the analysis.